 Advanced Psychological Measurement

-Forms part of an Australian Psychology Accreditation Council's accredited sequence
+Forms part of an Australian Psychology Accreditation Council's accredited sequence.

-1. provide a knowledge of a range of testing and interviewing methods and questionnaire designs;
+1. Provide a knowledge of a range of testing and interviewing methods and questionnaire designs;

-2. familiarise students with the practical details of designing, constructing, administering and interpreting tests, questionnaires and interviews;
+2. Familiarise students with the practical details of designing, constructing, administering and interpreting tests, questionnaires and interviews;

-3. introduce the basic skills required for administering tests and interviews;
+3. Introduce the basic skills required for administering tests and interviews;

-4. provide an understanding of how to choose, score, analyse and interpret tests, questionnaires and interviews;
+4. Provide an understanding of how to choose, score, analyse and interpret tests, questionnaires and interviews;

-5. familiarise students with some of the statistical techniques used in test construction and questionnaire design.
+5. Familiarise students with some of the statistical techniques used in test construction and questionnaire design.

 This course examines the theory underlying psychological test and questionnaire construction and interviewing, and introduces a range of materials and techniques through practical sessions.
-Lectures and practical sessions are divided into three sections:|

-1. Psychometric testing, in which students will investigate such issues as the historical background of testing, types of test for various purposes, how tests are developed and shown to be reliable and valid, guidelines for administering tests, how norms are constructed and used, and the ethical uses of testing and, contemporary statistical methods of test and questionnaire construction;
+- Psychometric testing, in which students will investigate such issues as the historical background of testing, types of test for various purposes, how tests are developed and shown to be reliable and valid, guidelines for administering tests, how norms are constructed and used, and the ethical uses of testing and, contemporary statistical methods of test and questionnaire construction;

-2. Questionnaire design, in which topics such as sampling, enhancing response rates, sample sizes, questionnaire design, and respondent biases are covered; and
+- Questionnaire design, in which topics such as sampling, enhancing response rates, sample sizes, questionnaire design, and respondent biases are covered; and

 - Interviewing techniques, in which the underlying basis of interviewing as an assessment technique is explored.
 Topics covered will include:

 Related courses PSYC3000, PSYC3500, PSYC3600.

 Students considering enrolling in this 3000 level course should have successfully completed all the first year units and at least half the second year units of the degree program in which they are enrolled, in order to have sufficient requisite knowledge, understanding and generic skills.

 Face to Face On Campus 2 hour(s) per Week for 8 Weeks

-Lecture: for 2 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term